Types of Degrees Nuclear Engineering Majors Are Getting

 - Written Comprehension - The ability to read and understand information and ideas presented in writing.

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.

 - Deductive Reasoning - The ability to apply general rules to specific problems to produce answers that make sense.

 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.

 What Can You Do With a Nuclear Engineering Major?

 People with a nuclear engineering degree often go into the following careers:

 |Architectural and Engineering Managers||5.5%||$140,760|

-Nuclear engineering majors often go into careers where salaries can range from $111,000 to $149,000.
+Nuclear Engineering majors often go into careers where salaries can range from $110,790 to $148,970 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Nuclear Engineering Major Jobs
+Amount of Education Required for Careers Related to Nuclear Engineering

 Find out what the typical degree level is for nuclear engineering careers below.